filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/split-markets-miners/index.md

    MaxWindowPoStGasFee = "5 FIL"
    MaxPublishDealsFee = "0.05 FIL"
    MaxMarketBalanceAddFee = "0.007 FIL"
-# Fees needs to present, or it will operate with the default values.
+# Fees needs to be present, or it will operate with the default values.
 ```

 {{< alert >}}